xinucode/Michelson-Interferometer/Oscilloscope data/README.txt

 Results: The only changes are to the frequency of the FFT at 0 Hz.
 This is due to the nature of how the FFT is calculated.
-Otherwise, there is no aparent changes.
+Otherwise, there is no apparent changes.
 More details in Final Report

-Possible changes:

 ---------------------------------------------